szilvasi-group/NanoparticleAtomCounter/README.rst

 Example
 -------
-1. On the app_
+Can be used on the web app_ or on a command line: https://nanoparticle-atom-counting.streamlit.app/
+* To use on the web app_, upload your input file and download the output
-2. On a command line
+* To use on a command line:
    ::
         nanoparticle-atom-counter --input input.csv --output output.csv